 Academy Letters, Comments, & Testimony on Key Policy Issues

-- May 13: The Academy joined 37 national nursing organizations in sending letters of support to the House and Senate original cosponsors of the United States Cadet Nurse Corps Service Recognition Act(H.R.
+- May 14: The Academy joined 37 national nursing organizations of the Nursing Community Coalition in sending letters of support to the House and Senate original cosponsors of the United States Cadet Nurse Corps Service Recognition Act(H.R.
 2056/S.997).
 This legislation recognizes the nurses who served as members of the United States Cadet Nurse Corps during World War II and provides them with honorable discharges, medal privileges, and veteran burial benefits.
 Read the letters here.

 - April 1: The Academy submitted comments on to the Pain Management Best Practices Inter-Agency Task Force in response to their Draft Report on Pain Management Best Practices: Updates, Gaps, Inconsistencies, and Recommendations.
 The Academy offered comments on where the report could be more inclusive of the whole healthcare team and urged for the Task Force's report to incorporate the unique care nurses and APRNs provide by using provider-neutral language.
 Read the comments here.